material-motion/tools/essentials.md

 For each of the ideas explored in the [Starmap](https://material-motion.gitbooks.io/material-motion-starmap/content/):

 - Elevate existing solutions so that we can avoid re-inventing wheels.
+Add solutions to the Starmap's [Community](https://material-motion.gitbooks.io/material-motion-starmap/content/community/) chapter.
 - In the absence of existing solutions, build great ones.

 For ourselves as a team: